 Consumers sometimes receive notifications saying that they have been listed as plaintiffs in class action lawsuits.
 The litigation may be something that appears to be rather frivolous, such as whether or not all the ingredients in a breakfast bar labeled as “natural” actually are.
 In cases like that, opting out of class action lawsuits may not matter, as there is not much at stake in the first place and the settlements are likely to be quite small anyway.

 Opting out of class action lawsuits

-Only days ago, the United States District Judge presiding over the class action concussion litigation brought by plaintiffs against the NCAA by both former and current student athletes granted a preliminary approval for the settlement offer of $75 million.
+Only days ago, the United States District Judge presiding over the class-action concussion litigation brought by plaintiffs against the NCAA by both former and current student-athletes granted preliminary approval for the settlement offer of $75 million.
 But with this approval, Judge John Z. Lee also included specific modifications which must be accepted by the NCAA or the agreement will not take effect.

 The proposal includes an agreement that the Association must contribute the sum of $70 million for a fund for medically monitoring and screening former and present college athletes for any indications that they are suffering from concussions or other brain trauma.

 Another provision is that the NCAA agrees to make a contribution of $5 million toward research about concussions.
 But the individual named as the representative of the plaintiff class expressed an objection to the proposed settlement.
 He argues that it precludes individual class action members from being able to bring their own claims of bodily injury against both the member schools and the NCAA itself.